 If you are interested in writing for HEPI, you must stick to the following style guidelines, which are designed to ensure consistency and clarity.
-Areas where our authors commonly fall down are highlighted in yellow, so need particularly careful consideration.
+Areas where our authors commonly fall down are highlighted in yellow, so these need particularly careful consideration.

-Sticking to these rules makes the design, printing and production processes simpler and quicker, which is to the benefit of authors as much as to HEPI.
-For example, our formatting rules on issues like font size are designed to make the process of commenting on drafts easier.
-So the rules must be applied during the writing process rather than at the very end.
+Sticking to these rules makes the design, printing and production processes simpler and quicker, which is to the benefit of authors.
+It is much harder to make changes at a later stage than at the start.
+Moreover, our formatting rules on issues like font size are designed to make the process of commenting on drafts easier, so the rules must be applied during the writing process rather than only at the end.